alyuzbugrahan/yzta_bootcamp/docs/PROJECT_SCOPE.md

-# Figion — Desktop to Web Migration: Scope of Work
+# Agrovision — Desktop to Web Migration: Scope of Work

 What was built, why each decision was made, what was found along the way, and what is still unproven.
 Companion documents: [`WEB_MIGRATION_PLAN.md`](WEB_MIGRATION_PLAN.md) (the phase plan